anuraag-bansal/safleAssignment/README.md

 ## Security Considerations

-DO NOT expose your private key in public repositories.
-Use environment variables.
+DO NOT expose your private key when using this SDK.

 Gas costs: Batch transactions consume more gas, so estimate costs before execution.